mjleehh/customcookies/README.md

 Quickly convert simple SVG images into printable cookie cutters

+Find a ready to use version here: <https://mjleehh.github.io/customcookies/>

 ![screenshot](resources/screenshot.png)

 **Warning: This is an early prototype and a toy project!**